jcowgar/opentx-laptimer/README.md

 * **Lap Switch** - Switch you wish to use to indicate a lap was just completed.
 It is best to put this on a momentary 2 position switch.
 On the Taranis, *SH* is ideal.
-* **Speak Better/Worse** - If *Yes*, your radio will say "Better" if the lap you just completed is faster than your previous lap or "Worse" if slower.
+* **Speak Better/Worse** - If *Yes*, when completing a lap your radio will say "Much Better", "Better", "Same", "Worse" or "Much Worse" as compared to your last completed lap.
 You can alter these sound files to your likings.
-They are located in the `SOUNDS/LAPTIME` directory and are named `better.wav` and `worse.wav`.
+They are located in the `SOUNDS/LAPTIME` directory and are named `mbetter.wav`, `better.wav`, `same.wav`, `worse.wav` and `mworse.wav`.
 * **Speak Lap Number** - If *Yes*, when a lap is completed, that number will be spoken.
 * **Beep At Half Lap** - If *Yes*, a long beep will occur when you reach the mid way point of the lap as defined by half of your last laps time.
 For example, say your last lap was